Time Blocking for Habits: A 6-Step System That Sticks (2026)

 What Is Time Blocking?

-Time blocking is the practice of pre-scheduling specific blocks of time for specific activities in your calendar - not tasks, but time allocations.
+Time blocking is the practice of pre-scheduling specific blocks of time for specific activities in your calendar.
+Each entry allocates a slot of time rather than just naming a task.
 Instead of a to-do list that says "exercise," your calendar shows Tuesday 7:00 AM - 7:45 AM: Exercise.

 The difference seems small.
 The behavioral difference is substantial.